-Eye tracking is a well-established vision science technology that can be readily applied to user testing.
-It can record where users are looking first, what is capturing their attention, and what they are choosing to act on, eye tracking can provide insights into the user’s behavior and thought process.
-It goes beyond measuring overt behavior and provides a window into the user’s thinking.
+Eye tracking is a technique that has long been used in vision science and can be applied to user testing.
+By recording where users are looking first, what is capturing their attention and what they choose to act on, eye tracking can provide insights into the user’s behavior and thought process.
+It goes beyond measuring overt behavior and can provide a window into the user’s thinking.

-Eye tracking studies are particularly effective when applied in an online publishing environment; for example, news and entertainment sites.
+Eye tracking studies are particularly effective in an online publishing environment; for example, in news and entertainment sites.
 By testing a subset of a target audience, product managers can gain powerful insight into critical data unavailable through any other means:

 - What first captures readers’ attention when visiting the page

-- How often readers see the diversity of news and content the publication offers
+- How often do readers see the diversity of news and content the publication offers

-- Where readers are looking versus where they actually click
+- Where readers are looking versus where they click

 9. Emotion/Trust Measurement

-Several early prototypes are using various measurements (e.g., skin conductance, heart rate, facial emotion detection, mood survey) to determine how users feel while using sites and tools.
-There is an increasing consensus that both explicit (survey) and implicit (emotion detection) tools are needed to really understand user motivations and experience.
+Various measurements, such as skin conductance, heart rate, facial emotion detection, and mood surveys, are used to determine how users feel while using websites and digital tools.
+There is an increasing consensus that explicit tools (such as surveys) and implicit tools (such as emotion detection) are necessary to understand user motivations.

-While only a few tools have made their way from neuroscience laboratories, there are some applications of Electroencephalograms (EEG) technology and functional Magnetic Resonance Imaging (fMRI) which are being used in the commercial arena to measure engagement and emotional response to user experience.
+While only a few tools have made their way from neuroscience laboratories, some applications of Electroencephalogram (EEG) technology and functional Magnetic Resonance Imaging (fMRI) are being used in the commercial arena to measure the engagement and emotional response to user experience.
 These tools provide a window into user satisfaction.

 The critical feature of these technologies is to measure the experience of your target audience and understand what they find compelling and appealing.
 Using these techniques, you can also identify which messages are most effective and what dictates trust and positive emotion from your website or web application.

 The disadvantages of these “higher level” measurement techniques are many.
 They require more equipment and analysis.
 Given their lack of widespread adoption, it can be difficult to achieve buy-in within your organization to pursue such an initiative.
-Finally, due to the higher expense, product managers are cautioned to develop a realistic return on investment model before diving in because they cost so much.
+Finally, product managers are cautioned to develop a realistic return on investment model before diving in because they cost so much.